 - a) Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: - 1) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning map, issued by the State Geologist for the area or based on other substantial evidence of a known fault? - No Impact - The project site is not located in an identified fault rupture hazard zone.
 Surface rupture is considered unlikely at the project site and near the project area because of the well-delineated fault lines through the Imperial Valley as depicted on maps by the United States Geological Survey and the California Geological Survey.
 The closest major active faults are the Rico Fault and Superstition Mountain fault.
 No active faults or ground ruptures have been mapped underlying the site; therefore, there will be no impact. - 2) Strong seismic ground shaking?
-Potentially Significant Unless Mitigation Incorporated - The City of Holtville, as well as the entire Imperial Valley, is considered to be a seismically active area.
+Less Than Significant Impact The City of Holtville, as well as the entire Imperial Valley, is considered to be a seismically active area.
 The project site may be susceptible to potentially strong seismic ground shaking because of the proximity to the Rico Fault (approximately one mile away), Brawley Fault Zone and Imperial Fault Zone.
-A geotechnical report will be required for the construction of the project.
-The recommendations from the Geotechnical Study will be followed to avoid potentially significant impacts from seismic activity. - 3) Seismic-related ground failure, including liquefaction?
+The existing trestle bridge was designed to withstand heavy loads from railway use and seismic activity.
+Rather than increase the loads on the bridge, the improvements will reduce the loads on the bridge and retain its ability to withstand seismic loads.
+If necessary, a Geotechnical Report will be prepared and the recommendations from the study will be followed to avoid potentially significant impacts from seismic activity. - 3) Seismic-related ground failure, including liquefaction?
 Less Than Significant Impact - Prior geotechnical reports in the region have found the area to be potentially susceptible to liquefaction.
 The subject site is located about 4.5 miles east of the Imperial Fault, 5.5 miles southeast of the Brawley Fault, and about 1.0 mile east of the Rico Fault.
 Strong ground shaking can be expected for magnitudes of 6.0 and 7.2 events on these faults.
-The recommendations from the Geotechnical Study will be followed to avoid potentially significant impacts from seismic activity. - 4) Landslides Less Than Significant Impact There are significant topographic variations along the Alamo River, however, no historic landslides are shown on geologic maps of the region as reviewed through the California Geologic Survey of Landslide Inventory Maps.
+If a Geotechnical Report is deemed necessary, the recommendations from the study will be followed to avoid potentially significant impacts from seismic activity. - 4) Landslides Less Than Significant Impact There are significant topographic variations along the Alamo River, however, no historic landslides are shown on geologic maps of the region as reviewed through the California Geologic Survey of Landslide Inventory Maps.
 In addition, no habitable structures are being proposed with this project, therefore, any potential impact would be less than significant.